E-Mobility Gearboxes are no Grind with ETG

 - As the load-bearing capacity of gear teeth is being continuously further improved, the topology of the tooth flank is increasingly moving into focus.

 - During the grinding process, a natural interlocking occurs on the machined tooth flanks.
-With the innovative KN grind software, this phenomenon not only can be simulated in advance – but can also be completely eliminated or precisely manipulated.
+With the innovative KN grind software, this can be simulated in advance – but can also be completely eliminated or precisely manipulated.